We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Steroid injection: This is a common treatment a doctor provides in their office.
 They will inject the steroid directly into an inflamed acne lesion to reduce the inflammation.

 Phototherapy : This treatment is sometimes helpful when combined with prescription medications.
 It uses a variety of ultraviolet rays to reduce the number of bacteria that cause acne.
 Individuals who undergo this procedure experience minimal side effects, such as dry skin.- Dermal filler injections: A doctor typically uses this procedure in severe cases.
 A dermatologist injects dermal fillers beneath the skin to replace the natural collagen that the body has lost.
-Some people also decide to undergo this procedure to treat wrinkles and facial lines.
+Some people also undergo this procedure to treat wrinkles and facial lines.

 - Chemical peels: This is another approach a doctor will use for severe acne cases.
 Chemical peels remove the skin’s top layer to treat sun damage and improve skin texture.